singnet/time-series-anomaly-discovery/README.md

    * [License](#license)
 <!--te-->

-# Dependencies
+## Getting Started

 For the sake of simplicity, this service provides a 'setup.sh' script.
 This script can be used to install all dependencies, compile the source, perform tests, run the service, and publish it.
+This service source was tested on Ubuntu 18.04 and requires at least the C++ GRPC library and the DAMEON installed to be built and executed.

 In order to install all dependencies, use the following command.